 The community was really the selling point for me, as it often is (one reason why I learned to love WordPress many years ago) because if you ever need to learn how to do something, chances are somebody’s written a blog post about it or created a YouTube tutorial, or you can join a Divi Facebook group and you’ll find very helpful people there.

 The disadvantage to using Divi is that if you ever want to use a different theme, “theme switching” is not easily possible.
-(You’d be able to export your blog posts with no problem, but the pages built with the Divi Layout Builder would cause some troubles.)
+You’d be able to export your blog posts with no problem if you don’t use the Divi layout builder and that’s what I strongly recommend.
+But the pages built it would cause some troubles.

 That said, in my experience, “theme switching” isn’t really a big sacrifice for me because I haven’t done that since 2005 or so.
-When I redesign a website, I normally start from scratch anyway, and re-think, re-write, and re-build all of the core pages anyway.
+When I redesign a website, I normally start from scratch anyway and re-think, re-write, and re-build all of the core pages.

-“WordPress purists” will sometimes dissuade people from using these drag-and-drop builders, but again, there’s usually a compromise when you’re making something “easier.”
+“WordPress purists” will often dissuade people from using these drag-and-drop builders, but again, there’s usually a compromise when you’re making something “easier.”

-For me, I love that I can train my clients to create and update their own pages easily, which becomes important when they’re creating sales funnels.
+For me, I love that I can train my clients to create and update their own pages easily, without having to wrestle with code, which becomes important when they’re creating sales funnels.

 Thrive themes is another option that designers and digital entrepreneurs love.
-I don’t personally use it, but it’s something I’d check out if I ever felt the need to move away from Divi.
+I don’t personally use it, but that’s only because I find it’s better to learn one tool and stick with it for proficiency’s sake.
+But, it’s something I’ve looked into extensively and it would be my go-to if I ever felt the need to move away from Divi.

 The Genesis Framework is probably the most revered framework for WordPress — designers, digital entrepreneurs and even hard-core developers love it because it’s highly customizable and the code is on-point.
 If you want full control and know how to code, this is the option for you.
 My developer loves Genesis, and we’ve done some amazing things with it.